Posti Group Corporation has prepared its financial statements in accordance with Finnish Accounting legislation.

 Non-current investments are valued at their original acquisition cost.
 If it is probable that the future revenue on the investment is permanently smaller than the acquisition cost, the difference is recognized as an impairment loss.

 Research and development expenditure

 Research costs are expensed as incurred.
 Only development costs arising from significant new or substantially improved products and enterprise resource planning systems are capitalized as intangible assets provided that they are technically feasible and it is probable that the created asset will generate future economic benefits and development expenses can be measured reliably.
 Development costs which have been expensed once will not be capitalized later.
-Amortizations on intangible assets are recognized as of the date asset has been taken into use.
-Capitalized development costs are recognized as intangible assets and amortized over the assets’ useful lives which is three to five years.
+Amortizations on intangible assets are recognized as of the date asset has been taken in use.
+Capitalized development costs are amortized over the assets’ useful lives which is three to five years.
 The value of the intangible asset is the original acquisition cost less any accumulated depreciation and impairment losses.
 If the previous criteria are not fulfilled, the development cost is expensed as incurred.